forcecore/KWReplayAutoSaver/README.txt

 the program thinks it saw a change to the last replay.
 This copying can occur a few times during a match, which is probably the reason why KWRT chose to go for semi-automatic method, rather than fully automatic method.
+(But don't worry, you'll get only one replay from one game!)

 The new name for the replay will contain the time stamp and some of the player information (one of the players who isn't you, you know that you are